 If you’ve ever wondered if you should travel to Iran, the answer is YES!
 This historic and breathtaking country should definitely be on your travel bucket list.
 There are plenty of things to see and do in Iran and foreign tourists will invariably receive a warm and friendly welcome from locals.
 You’ll be greeted by smiling faces everywhere you turn, making your trip even more memorable.

 Marvel at Iran’s majestic architecture, which is world-renowned and UNESCO recognized.
 If you’re a foodie, you’ll fall in love with its amazing cuisine filled with exotic tastes your taste buds will adore.
 You’ll want to bring home all of its whimsical and delightful crafts that each province is known for, to remember for all time.
-Iran one of the world’s oldest civilizations so emerges yourself in all the history that surrounds you since Iran is home to one of the world’s oldest civilizations. for more information check out this article: World Heritage Sites in Iran
+Iran one of the world’s oldest civilizations so emerges yourself in all the history that surrounds you since Iran is home to one of the world’s oldest civilizations. for more information check out this article: Iran World Heritage Sites

 Iran is ethnically and culturally diverse, with each city and province having its own unique culture, cuisine, language, dress, and music.
 But it’s the country’s natural beauty that will leave you with beautiful memories.
 Iran is actually thought of as a desert country, but there are also lush green forests with plunging waterfalls, plenty of hot springs and more.
 Despite what you’ve been told or what you read in the media, it’s perfectly safe to travel to Iran.
 The country is welcoming and wonderful and deserves a trip at least once in your lifetime.
-So if you’re thinking of finally booking a trip to Iran,
+So if you’re thinking of finally booking a trip to Iran.

 here are a few things you’ll want to know before planning the trip:

-Generally, Traveling to Iran Requires a Visa
+Generally, Traveling to Iran Requires an Iran Visa

 What Nationalities Can Enter Iran without a Visa?